Skip to main content

 • Once you click Set up repository, it will take you through the setup wizard.
 After reading each step, click Next.

-Step 1 - What does it mean to modularise a repository?
+Step 1 - What does it mean to modularize a repository?

 This process will allow you to create modules within a single repository.
-You will be able to define sets of code as "core" (shared metadata between all of the orgs you deploy to) or "org-specific" (code belonging to specific orgs).
+You will be able to define sets of metadata as core (shared between your orgs) or layered (belonging to specific orgs).

 Step 2 - What do you mean by create a module?

 A Gearset module is a folder in your repository that contains your org's metadata.
-The core module contains the shared metadata.
-Gearset will create these folders for you.
+After creating the folder for the core module, any subsequent org-specific layered modules created will follow the same structure

-Creating an org-specific module will generate a new module, and pair it with the existing "core" module.
-On deployment, any org-specific metadata within that module will be combined with the shared metadata from "core".
+Creating an org-specific module will generate a new module, and layer it with the existing core module.
+When you make a deployment to that org, any org-specific metadata will be layered with the shared metadata from core.

-Step 4 - Why are the modules layered?
+Step 4 - Why create a layered module?

-Step 5 - How can you section your code into modules?
+Step 5 - How should you segment your code into modules?

 If metadata is shared between all orgs, it can be placed in the core module.
 Metadata specific to individual orgs should be placed in the relevant org-specific module.